spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/data-publishing/handle-data-with-publish-and-synchronization.md

 {% info_block warningBox "Verification" %}

 Ensure that the data has been exported to a secondary queue for the Synchronize process.
-The `sync.storage.hello` queue should have at least one message:
+The `sync.storage.hello` queue must have at least one message:

 ![separate-sync-queue](https://spryker.s3.eu-central-1.amazonaws.com/docs/Developer+Guide/Back-End/Data+Manipulation/Data+Publishing/Handling+data+with+Publish+and+Synchronization/separate-sync-queue.jpeg)